India Journey so far:

 Solution 3:

-Netflix has already done something similar in past using big data for deep analysis and predictive algorithms to help provide the best experience for our members.
-A well-known example of this is the personalized movie which shows a recommendation system that is tailored to each member’s tastes.
+Netflix has already done something similar, using big data for deep analysis and predictive algorithms to provide the best experience for our members.
+A well-known example of this is personalized movies, which show a recommendation system tailored to each member’s tastes.

 So, my third solution is to invest in adaptive streaming algorithms and network technologies such as Open Connect to optimize streaming quality.
 We can start small, run a small spike and learn from the experiment.